 On June 28, 2019, NYISO and PJM submitted revisions to the NYISO-PJM Joint Operating Agreement (JOA).
 The revisions would address RTO concerns identified in their joint request for limited waiver of the JOA to authorize redispatch of generation in PJM.
 The intent of the redispatch would be to mitigate post-contingency overloads of transmission equipment on the New York side of the East Towanda-Hillside 230 kV transmission line.
-The agreement allows for the RTOs to control for this contingency without the exchange of payments for redispatch.52
+The agreement allows for the RTOs to control for this contingency without the exchange of payments for redispatch.

-In 2019, market to market operations did not result in NYISO and PJM redispatching units to control congestion on M2M flowgates.
-Therefore, there was no exchange of payments for redispatch in 2019.
+In the first nine months of 2019, market to market operations did not result in NYISO and PJM redispatching units to control congestion on M2M flowgates.
+Therefore, there was no exchange of payments for redispatch in the first nine months of 2019.
 Figure 9-11 shows credits for coordinated congestion management between PJM and NYISO.